 As we snaked along the way to the Grand Canyon, our hostess at the front of the car gave us information about all sorts of things; a very good guide.
 We learned about the history, specification of the train's cars and locomotives, plant and animal life, archaeology, and information about the Grand Canyon.
 In fact, the last part of the trip found most passengers taking advantage of a question and answer period by making a plan for touring the South Rim of the Grand Canyon National Park.
 Our hostess used a big map included in the Territorial Times (a newspaper we all got focusing on the railway) to familiarize ourselves with distances between sites and structures so that our 3 1/2 hours at the canyon would be full of activity.
 This was extremely helpful and guaranteed our arrival back at the train for our 3:30 PM departure.
 The ride up to the canyon passed in no time at all and it was delightful (69 miles taking 2 hours and 15 minutes).

 1. Grand Canyon Village: The town was planned by the park system and half the buildings were designed by architect Mary E. J. Colter.

-4. Hopi House: This was another Harvey House inspired building.
+4. Hopi House: This was another Harvey House-inspired building.
 It was built to house Native American crafts.
 A concession that houses crafts, native artists produce their art and craft on site.
 It is beautiful, almost resembling a museum.
-Stepped sandstone structure is its standout feature.
+The stepped sandstone structure is its standout feature.

 5. Verkamp's Visitor Center: This center is situated east of the Hopi House, on the rim trail, and was started by John G. Verkamp, an early businessman who started selling curios at the Grand Canyon in 1898 and later built a store.
 In 2008, the store closed, but the National Park Service converted it into a visitor center because of its status on the National Register of Historic Places.